Frequently Asked Questions

 All adults are required to recieve a criminal background check.
-A new background check must be completed regardless of whether the incoming adult has recieved one prior for their church or employer.
-Background checks can not be shared between institutions, and St. JPII Co-op is not a diocesan organization.
+A new background check must be completed regardless of whether the incoming adult has previously recieved one for their church or employer.
+Background checks cannot be shared between institutions, and St. JPII Co-op is not a diocesan organization.

 I am interested in the co-op.
 Now what do I do?